Traditional Chinese marriage: Monogamy

-In ancient China, women's social status was not as good as men.
+In ancient China, a woman's social status was not as good as a man's.
 A woman could only obey and rely on her husband.
-She shared her husband's class, whether he was a peasant, merchant, or official; accordingly, the clothes she could wear and the etiquette she was expected to display depended on her husband's background and achievements.
-If her husband was dead, she could remarry but would be seen as not decent.
+She shared her husband's class, whether he was a peasant, merchant, or official.
+The clothes she could wear and the etiquette she was expected to display depended on her husband's background and achievements.
+If her husband was dead, she could remarry, but would be seen as not decent.
 The neo-Confucian opposition to widow remarriage was expressed in an oft-quoted aphorism of Zhu Xi: "It is a small matter to starve to death, but a large matter to lose one's virtue."
-Moreover, the government has also issued measures against widow remarriage.
-For example，"The state reinforced the neo-Confucian attitude against widow remarriage by erecting commemorative arches to honour women who refused to remarry.
+Moreover, the government also issued measures against widow remarriage.
+For example, "The state reinforced the neo-Confucian attitude against widow remarriage by erecting commemorative arches to honour women who refused to remarry.
 In 1304, the Yuan government issued a proclamation declaring that all women widowed before they were thirty who remained chaste widows until they were fifty were to be so honoured.
 The Ming and Qing continued the practice."

 The virtues of chaste widowhood were extolled by instructions for women, such as the Nu Lun Yu (Analects for Women).
-While a man could have though only one wife but many concubines and marry someone else as new wife if the wife died before him.
+While a man could have though only one wife but many concubines and marry someone else a new wife if the wife died before him.
 The general dignitaries also had only one wife but many concubines.